It’s time for designers to shift their obsession with user experience to user safety

 The usability movement which started in the late 1980s therefore now needs to make way for what computer scientists term usable security: human-centric design, where safety takes precedence.
 Our research shows that many online applications are not fit for use.
 They fail to find the balance between usability and security (and privacy).

-We need to further explore the potential of open-source designs – those not driven by profit – as alternatives.
+We need to further explore the potential of open-source designs–those not driven by profit–as alternatives.
 And we need to foster ethical awareness around technology in young minds: they are tomorrow’s programmers.
 As important as learning to code is understanding the ethical implications of what is being coded.

 Fiona Carroll, Reader in Human Computer Interaction, Cardiff Metropolitan University and Ana Calderon, Senior Lecutrer in Computer Science, Cardiff Metropolitan University.
 This article is republished from The Conversation under a Creative Commons license.
 Read the original article.